 The Challenges of Do-It-Yourself Security

-- We need to know that our intellectual property, payroll and personnel data, financial information and strategic plans are secure.
+- Do you know if your IP, payroll and personnel data, financial information, and strategic plans are secure?

 - Are you certain you are in compliance with regulatory requirements and best security practices?